 Complete the Golden Triangle with Jaipur, Rajasthan's Pink City.

-I found more of Delhi in those six and a half confused hours than in the previous three days of organized sightseeing.
+There's more of Delhi waiting in six and a half confused hours than in three days of organized sightseeing.
 The Red Fort is impressive.
 Humayun's Tomb is beautiful.
 But the lanes behind Paranthe Wali Gali — where the spice trader's family has been selling saffron since before the British, where the fabric seller shares his rooftop view with strangers, where five meals happen without planning — that's the real city.

 Shah Jahan built Chandni Chowk for commerce.
-But it's survived because of something else — the human impulse to trade, feed, and connect in narrow spaces where you can't help but bump into each other.
+But it has survived because of something else — the human impulse to trade, feed, and connect in narrow spaces where you can't help but bump into each other.

-I went in looking for parathas.
-I came out understanding Delhi.
+Go in looking for parathas.
+Come out understanding Delhi.